michelou/flix-examples/BUILD.md

 Generating the [Flix] library using [Gradle][gradle_userguide] is fast and simple !

-We simply start the following command to execute the test suite after we have made the desired changes to our local copy of the [Flix Github repository][flix_github]:
+We start the following command to run the test suite after we have made the desired changes to our local copy of the [Flix Github repository][flix_github]:

 <pre style="font-size:80%;">
 <b>&gt; <a href="https://docs.gradle.org/current/userguide/command_line_interface.html">gradle</a> test --console=plain</b>